marc-chevalier/B32/README.md

 B32
 ===

-A project/homework of M1 students from the ENS Lyon (William AUFORT and Marc CHEVALIER,) whose goal is to study the B32 cipher, and more particularly to learn more about linear cryptanalysis.
+A project/homework of M1 students from the ENS Lyon (William AUFORT and Marc CHEVALIER) whose goal is to study the B32 cipher, and more particularly to learn more about linear cryptanalysis.

 # How to install and compile